Continual Learning for Instruction Following from Realtime Feedback: Related Work

 \section{Related Work}

-Learning for instruction following commonly relies on data with varying levels of supervision, such as gold-standard human demonstrations~\cite[e.g.,][]{Chen:11,Tellex:11,Duvallet:13,Misra:17instructions,Anderson:18r2r,Blukis:18drone,Blukis:18visit-predict,Suhr2019:cerealbar,Chen:19touchdown,Shridhar_2020_CVPR}, or goal annotations~\cite[e.g.,][]{Artzi:13,Misra:18goalprediction,Suhr:18context}.
-We collapse the distinction between learning and deployment, shifting both training and evaluation into human-agent interactions, relying only on a small amount of human demonstration data to kickstart the process.
+Learning for instruction following commonly relies on various levels of supervision, such as gold-standard demonstrations~\cite[e.g.,][]{Chen:11,Tellex:11,Misra:17instructions,Anderson:18r2r,Blukis:18drone,Blukis:18visit-predict,Suhr2019:cerealbar,Chen:19touchdown,Shridhar_2020_CVPR}, or goal annotations~\cite[e.g.,][]{Artzi:13,Misra:18goalprediction,Suhr:18context}.
+We collapse the distinction between learning and deployment, shifting training and evaluation into human-agent interactions, relying only on a small amount of demonstrations data to initialize.

-There has been limited work on continual learning for language-related tasks.
-The most technically related work to ours is \citet{kojima:21}, who focuses on instruction generation and continual learning using implicit feedback.
-Similar to this work and the machine translation work of \citet{kreutzer:2018neural,kreutzer:2018reliability}, we cast learning as a contextual bandit problem.
-Human feedback through annotation or selection of intended output was studied for semantic parsing~\cite{Wang:16games,Iyer:16sempar-feedback} and summarization~\cite{Stiennon:2020learning}.
-This is related to soliciting partial annotations through dialogue~\cite{Artzi:11,Thomason:15robotdialog,Yao2020:imitation-sempar}.
-Post-interaction feedback was studied in the context of dialogue~\cite{liu:2018dialogue}.
-In contrast to existing work, we focus on sequential execution of instructions with realtime feedback.

-We use the collaborative \cerealbar scenario~\cite{Suhr2019:cerealbar}, where the user and the agent both act in the world and coordinate using natural language.
-Existing work with collaborative focus has primarily focused on reference games~\cite{Krauss1964ChangesIR,Krauss1966ConcurrentFC,Clark1986:colab-referring,hawkins2017convention,Udagawa:19}.
-We focus on dynamic environments and instructional language. \cerealbar is related to the collaborative Cards environment~\cite{Djalali11:cards-qud,Djalali11:cards-preference,Potts:12}, which was used for linguistic analysis.